 The researcher said in a normal voice to the group, “What is it with you undergrads at this university?
 You always arrive late; you’re not professional…” The students were then given cognitive tasks.
 Their performance on these mental activities was compared to the control group which had not been subjected to the rude comment.
-Students who had been treated with the single rude comment performed significantly worse on tasks requiring thinking and creativity.
+Students who had been treated with a single rude comment performed significantly worse on tasks requiring thinking and creativity.

 There are a couple of interesting points from this research.